Regular practice of Tai Chi can develop:

 Each Pillar develops the ability to coordinate the body, internal energy, and sensitivity to oneself, the space around, and other people, to a higher degree.

-The main exercise used in Tai Chi is called the Form.
 This is a flowing sequence of movements, lasting from 5 to 20 minutes.
-The Form very effectively develops physical skill and health, and constitutes a very enjoyable kind of moving meditation.
+The Form very effectively develops physical skill and health and constitutes a very enjoyable kind of moving meditation.
 Each movement can be practised at increasing levels of depth as the student develops.
 There are many variations of the Form within the different Tai Chi lineages and their schools, but they are all derived from the same original Form, and the principles of movement are always the same.
-Traditional Tai Chi schools nearly always teach the basic, original Long Form, and often a variety of abridged forms for beginners.

 Application is the most advanced aspect of physical training and in some ways the most rewarding.
-In application the student explores the deeper subtleties of the Form's movements, in a dynamic fashion with a training partner.
-Application tests and perfects the student's understanding of the movements, developing high levels of mind-body co-ordination, awareness, sensitivity, and confidence.
+In application the student explores the deeper subtleties of the Form’s movements, in a dynamic fashion with a training partner.
+Applications test and perfect students’ understanding of the movements, developing high levels of mind-body coordination, awareness, sensitivity, and confidence.

 One remarkable man brought Tai Chi to the world: a man of such extraordinary qualities that he rose from child servant to companion of the imperial family; became the adopted scion and representative of the quintessence of Chinese knowledge at a time when it was forbidden to any outsider; defeated the highest opponents in the land with such paramount skill and diplomacy that they came, un-humiliated, to learn from him; and unlocked for the whole world this most secret of knowledge.